projectkudu/SimpleWAWS/README.md

 14. `ToEmail` Used for alert emails
 15. `SearchServiceName` Required for the Azure Search template to work
 16. `SearchServiceApiKeys` Required for the Azure Search template to work
+17. `ExtendedResourceExpireHours` number of hours that that `SiteExpiryMinutes` can be extended to.
+Default: `24`